helalsaeed2003/helalsaeed2.github.io/indext.md

 - [Shared Folder](https://drive.google.com/drive/folders/1Kp-NqhnS5nhO7xfVu5AdcwEv6LJD91_h)
 - [Video Demo](#)
 ## Results
-So far we have been able to make proper 3D CAD models using Inventor.
-We began to 3D printing.
-Also we have to
+So far, we have been able to make proper 3D CAD models using Inventor.
+We began 3D printing some parts.
+Also, we have to complete the wiring.